 2 years ago we celebrated the reissue of Tommy Bell, 1996 debut from Boston’s Turkish Delight, with a series of mixes entitled Tommy Bell and His Minions.
 The idea behind mixes was that we would take one track by TD and build a mix out of songs we think might be spiritually related to it.

-Two years later we’re kicking off another series of mixes – this one dedicated to Howcha Magowcha, reissue of a second/final TD album that originally came out in 1998 on The Archenemy Record Company.
+Now we’re kicking off another series of mixes – this one dedicated to Howcha Magowcha, reissue of a second/final TD album that originally came out in 1998 on The Archenemy Record Company.
 But first lets take a look at what happened to the band and its members between our reissues:

 Dec.
 2017 – TD bassist Carl Thien’s band Gull Boy releases Goblin Song / F.I.R.
 EP

 Feb.
 2018 – TD guitarist Darryl Blood releases soundtrack to J. Horton movie The Campus

 July 2018 – TD plays a reunion show at The Middle East (Cambridge, MA)